 Amino Acids

-The "building blocks" of protein which is an integral part of all body tissues especially muscle.
+These are the "building blocks" of protein, which is an integral part of all body tissues especially muscle.
 The horse requires about 22 different amino acids, some of which they can produce themselves and others which must be supplied through the diet and are termed 'essential' eg. lysine and methionine.

 Free radicals can be harmful to cells and are produced during normal metabolic function.
-The body has defence mechanisms against them which are termed anti-oxidants.
-Certain vitamins and minerals, particularly Vitamin E and Selenium, are antioxidants and are included in all Baileys compound feeds.
+Antioxidants are the body's defence mechanism against them.
+Certain vitamins and minerals, particularly Vitamin E and Selenium, are antioxidants and are included in all Baileys' compound feeds.

 Balancer